 - There’s more to rest than sleep.
-Taking time to refuel your energy tank while you’re awake is important, too.
+Taking time to re-energize while you’re awake is important, too.

-Luckily, there’s a lot you can do (minimal effort required) to create healthy habits for sleep.
+The body’s ability to function requires sleep—that’s how important it is.
+Luckily, there’s a lot you can do (minimal effort required) to create healthy habits for sleep and improve brain function.

-This last self-care pillar is about movement, play and connection.
+This last pillar is about movement, play, and connection.
 (Yup, having fun is part of the pillars!)

 Now let’s discuss play!
 When’s the last time you had a little fun, lovely?
 Allow yourself regular, unstructured free time to follow your whimsy.
-Enjoy a hobby, see great art, travel (once that’s safe again!), connect with friends and fully recharge.
+Enjoy a hobby, see great art, travel, connect with friends and fully recharge.
 Just because you’re a grown up, doesn’t mean you don’t need playdates.
 In fact, your soul comes alive through joy.
 So if you crave a well-lived life, make play a non-negotiable part of your self-care.

 The final part of this pillar is connection.
 We need each other.
 We’re not meant to do life—or wellness—alone, sweetheart.
-Find yourself a wellness family: One that’ll offer you daily reminders to prioritize your self-care and the community you need to make it fun.
+Find yourself a wellness family that will offer you daily reminders to prioritize your self-care and the community you need to make it fun.

 Self-care matters.
 It steadies you.
 It allows you to bring your best self to every part of your life.
 Your relationships, work, hobbies and health all see a boost when you take better care of YOU.
 And ya know what?
 You deserve that.

-Spend just a few minutes a day on each of these 5 pillars.
+Spend just a few minutes a day on each of these five pillars.
 It’s the easiest way to support your well-being—and start feeling better fast!